 "In the year that king Uzziah died I saw the LORD sitting on the throne, high and lifted up, and the train of His robe filled the temple.
 Above it stood seraphim; each one had six wings: with two he covered his face, with two wings he covered his feet, and with two he flew.
 And one cried to another and said, 'Holy, holy, holy is the LORD of hosts [YHVH]; the whole earth is full of His glory!'
 And the posts of the door were shaken by the voice of him [the seraph] who cried out, and the house was filled with smoke."
 (Isaiah 6:1-4)

 What response did it make in Isaiah when he realized that he was standing before God?

 "So I said, 'Woe is me for I am undone!
 Because I am a man of unclean lips, and I dwell in the midst of a people of unclean lips; for my eyes have seen the King, the LORD of hosts."

 "In the beginning was the Word, and the Word was with God, and the Word was God"..."And the Word was made flesh, and dwelt among us, and we beheld His glory as of the only-begotten of the Father, full of grace and truth.
 For the law was given through Moses, but grace and truth came through Jesus Christ."
 (John 1:1, 14)

-When Peter realized who stood before him clothed in human flesh, what was his reaction?
+When Peter realized who it was that stood before him clothed in human flesh, what was his reaction?

 "When Simon Peter saw it, he fell down at Jesus' knees, saying, 'Depart from me, for I am a sinful man, O Lord!'"